-The city of Thanjavur in Tamil Nadu is a renowned centre of religion, art, and architecture of South India.
+The city of Thanjavur in Tamil Nadu is a renowned center of religion, art, and architecture of South India.
 Located in the Cauvery delta, Thanjavur is often called the ‘Rice bowl of Tamil Nadu’.
 Its economy is based on tourism, agriculture, and silk weaving.
 Classical Carnatic music was codified, and some Bharatnatyam styles were developed in Thanjavur, also famous for its Tanjore paintings.
 Thanjavur is home to the Great Living Chola temples – a UNESCO World Heritage site.
-The principal Chola temple, the Brihadeeswara temple, situated in the heart of the city, attracts tourists from world over.
-Some of the other finest thanjavur temples to visit are covered ahead.
+The principal Chola temple, the Brihadeeswara temple, situated in the heart of the city, attracts tourists from the world over.
+Some of the other finest Thanjavur temples to visit are covered ahead.

 Timings: 6 am to 12:30pm, 4 pm to 8:30pm

 This grand temple was built under Rajendra Chola I in 1035 AD as part of his new capital at Gangaikonda.
-The Chola king instructed the defeated kings to send pots filled with water from river Ganga, which was poured into Cholagangam, the temple’s kunda (water tank).
+The Chola king instructed the defeated kings to send pots filled with water from river Ganga, which was poured into Cholagangam, the temple’s Kunda (water tank).
 The name Gangaikonda is thus made of Ganga and kunda.
-This temple shares the same design and name as older Brihadeeswarar temple of Thanjavur, but it is smaller in size and more refined.
-Both the Brihadeeswarar temples are largest Shiva temples of South India.
+This temple shares the same design and name as the older Brihadeeswarar temple of Thanjavur, but it is smaller in size and more refined.
+Both the Brihadeeswarar temples are the largest Shiva temples of South India.
 This Dravidian style temple is a UNESCO World Heritage Site.
 Surrounded by walls and a cascading garden, a massive Nandi bull sits outside facing the main temple sanctum.
 The sanctum houses the presiding deity, Brihadeeswarar in Shiva lingam form.
 The temple has five shrines, and the navagrahas (nine planets) are carved out of a single stone.
 The vimana is deliberately kept shorter than the older Brihadeeswarar temple – as a mark of respect to his father’s work.
 The sri-vimanais nine-storied features symmetrical artwork, which is repeated in all the levels.
 The shrinking pattern of the artwork is rhythmic but not linear, lending the vimanaan unusual parabolic form.
 The neck protrudes in four cardinal directions, capped with kirtimukhas (face), and Nandi bulls seated on each corner.
 Next, a kalasa (cupola) sits on an open lotus, and above the kalasa, another lotus bud opens into the sky.

 Timings: 8 am to 9 pm

 This 12thcentury temple was built by Rajaraja Chola II.
 A UNESCO World Heritage site, Airavateswara is smaller but more exquisite amongst the three Great Living Chola temples.
 Dedicated to Shiva, the temple also features traditions of Vaishnavism and Shaktism.
 At some point this temple was destroyed.
 Its original inner courtyard survives today, along with the Nandi mandapa and stambha (pillar) standing tall outside it.
 The fine Dravidian architecture exhibited at Airavateswara is called Karakkoil – a style inspired by temple chariots used during festival processions.
 Morning and evening sun dials form the chariot wheels.
-The reliefs along the main temple bear carvings that depict stories of the 63 Bhakti saints.
+The reliefs along with the main temple bear carvings that depict stories of the 63 Bhakti saints.
 Some stunning sculptures include those of the river goddesses, and the 108 Devara Othuvars- musicians who sang at the royal court.
 The temple is named after Airavata, Lord Indra’s elephant.
 As per legend, Airavata’s clean, white skin was restored after it bathed in the temple tank.
 This legend is even carved on a stone in sanctum.
 The temple features unusual steps, the Bali Pitham, with intricate carvings and baluster which produce musical notes when waked upon, and are thus called ‘singing steps’.

 Timings: 6 am to 12 pm, 4 pm to 9 pm

 This 16thcentury temple dedicated to Lord Rama was built by Nayakkar kings.
 This thanjavur temple features a characteristic Nayak style of temple architecture.
 A three-tiered gopuram is enclosed within walls.
 Carved out of a single stone, each of the 64 exquisite pillars depict various scenes from the epic Ramayana.
 Rama is seated with his consort Sita in the sanctum sanctorum.
-Standing alongside are his brothers – Lakshmana, Bharatha and Chatruguna, while Hanuman is worshipping.
+Standing alongside are his brothers – Lakshmana, Bharatha, and Chatruguna, while Hanuman is worshipping.
 The outer precincts are striking for the Chitra Ramayana – a pictorial depiction of Ramayana.
 This prominent temple of Kumbakonam also celebrates the prestigious Mahamaham festival.

 Timings: 6 am to 12 pm, 4 pm to 9 pm